johntmunger/vue3-journal-typescript-support/README.md

 # Vuejs 3 Application with TypeScript Support

 Simple journal application using TypeScript and Composables with reactive state and the Composition API.
+How to type reactive data, refs, props, custom events, event handlers, DOM elements, template refs, data from provide/inject.

 ## Installation